ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

   order.line_items.create(line_item_params)
 end
 ```
-Like public methods in an Aggregate, these handlers define the entry points into the system.
-They constitute the system's _command layer_, albeit somewhat informally, and tied to a specific transport layer.
+These handlers define the entry points into the system.
+They constitute the system's _command layer_, albeit somewhat informally, and tied to a specific execution context - handling HTTP requests.

 If we then need to run some capabilities in the background, or as CLI tasks or scheduled jobs, we're required to model and implement those entry points in different ways, tied to their distinct execution contexts.